 After reading this article you will understand the complex relationship between gut health, microorganisms (the probiotics), and eczema.

 You will also be able to select foods and supplements to consume probiotics in the correct forms and amounts.

-The first clue that gut bacteria could play a role in risk for developing eczema came with the discovery that breastfed babies have a reduced incidence, prolonged onset and decreased severity of eczema.
+The first clue that gut bacteria could play a role in the risk of developing eczema came with the discovery that breastfed babies have a reduced incidence, prolonged onset, and decreased severity of eczema.

 What Are Probiotics?

 Probiotics are bacteria that are native to your digestive tract, which means that they are normally found in a healthy small and large intestine.

 The population of good bacteria living in your gut can fluctuate depending on diet, antibiotic use, and even stress.
 Most traditional cultures around the world had some form of probiotic bacteria in their diet.